puppeteer/replay/README.md

 1. **Replay recording**.
 Replay recording with CLI or using [the replay lib API](/examples/replay-from-file-using-puppeteer/main.js).
 2. **Customize replay**.
 Customize how a recording is run (e.g. capture screenshots after each step, intergrate with 3rd party libraries).
 3. **Transform recoding**.
-Customize how a recording is stringified. (e.g. transform the recording into other format like [Cypress test script](https://github.com/cypress-io/cypress-chrome-recorder))
+Customize how a recording is stringified.
+For example, transform the recording into another format, like [Cypress test script](https://github.com/cypress-io/cypress-chrome-recorder))

 ## 1. Replay recording